hbprosper/ComPhysLab/README.md

 ```bash
 conda env remove -n <name>
 ```
 where \<name\> is the name of the environment and rebuild it by reinstalling the desired Python modules.
-Therefore, I recommend that you make a note of all the modules/packages you have installed and the order in which you installed.
+Therefore, I recommend that you make a note of all the modules/packages you have installed and the order in which you installed them.

 In this course we shall be using the __Linux__ operating system.
 Therefore, the instructions below assume you are working within a __Terminal__ window on a Linux or Linux-like system such as Mac OSX.